Wwwzff/CNN-Training/README.md

 # MiniProject2
 This project mainly focus on the beginning methods of the machine learning.
 Given a picture and predict whether it's a cat or dog.
 ## Dataset
-Dataset can be download from kaggle in the following link:
+Dataset can be downloaded from kaggle in the following link:
 ```
 https://www.kaggle.com/c/dogs-vs-cats/data
 ```